James Blake (tennis): 2010

 At the 2010 Australian Open, Blake lost to fourth seed and US Open champion Juan Martín del Potro in the second round in five sets (8–10 final set).
 He then missed the clay court season due to a knee injury.
 Blake returned to action at Wimbledon, where he lost in the first round to Robin Haase, during which Blake accused ESPN commentator and former WTA player Pam Shriver of disrupting play due to her overly loud commentary from the box situated above the court behind him.
 This led to a verbal exchange between the two during the match.
 After the match, Blake declared that if his knee problems did not subside he would consider retirement.
 Blake, who refused to take any anti-inflammatories for his knee, called his performance "embarrassing" and said "I can't beat these guys at 80 percent."
 Despite these comments, Blake played the US Summer hard court season, and reached the third round of the 2010 US Open, where he lost to eventual finalist Novak Djokovic.
 Blake finished the year ranked outside the Top 100 for the first time since 2000.

-2011-2013
+2011–2013

-Between the beginning of 2011-2013, Blake remained ranked outside the world's top 50, due to recurring injuries and loss of form.
+Between the beginning of 2011–2013, Blake remained ranked outside the world's top 50, due to recurring injuries and loss of form.
 During the three seasons, he reached a single ATP-tour semifinal, at the 2011 Stockholm Open.
 At the US Open in August 2013, Blake announced his retirement.

 In 2019, he was elected to the Collegiate Hall of Fame.

+2023

+James Blake returned to the tour in May 2023, after 10 years off the tour.
+Blake entered an M15 Rancho Santa Fe event in the doubles using a wildcard.